 If noise cancelling is the most important thing to you, but you’re also seeking a bargain, maybe get a set of the last generation QC15s for $240 on Costco.com.
 They are almost as good as the QC25 headphones (but if you’re willing to spend $240, why not spend ‘only’ $60 more and get the absolute best rather than the second best).

 If however, you want the most ‘bang per buck’ combined with good but not best noise cancelling, choose the XCS2 headphones.
-Listing for $139 and currently available on Amazon for $98, there’s no better deal and quality/performance/value out there.
+Listing for $85, they offer an appealing quality/performance/value tradeoff.